Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Waiting for activation of BTC mark alpc license in next 75 minutes
 * BTC mark alpc license activated
 * The TX ID file was called by the general manager of the blockchain.
+* The number of TX IDs corresponding to 9806 Bitcoins was called

 #
 #